JoanMaquinano/Monthly-Wholesale-Net-Revenue-Breakdown-Using-SQL/README.md

 # Monthly Wholesale Net Revenue Analysis

 ## Overview
-This project analyzes wholesale net revenue by product line, warehouse, and month using SQL.
+This project analyzes wholesale sales data to calculate monthly net revenue by product line and warehouse.
+The goal is to provide stakeholders with insight into which products and warehouses contribute the most net revenue over time.

 ## Business Question
 How much net revenue did each product line generate per month per warehouse?